Protecting OUR LAKE and YOU

 Want to more about the invasive Eurasian milfoil click here

-Zebra and quagga mussels are freshwater bivalves native to the Black Sea region of Eurasia.
+Zebra are freshwater bivalves native to the Black Sea region of Eurasia.
 Both species were believed to have been introduced in the late 1980’s by ballast water from transoceanic ships carrying veligers (larvae), juveniles or adult mussels.
-Zebra and quagga mussels are capable of heavily colonizing hard and soft surfaces, including, docks, boats, break walls and beaches.
-These colonizations are also responsible for clogging intake structures in power stations and water treatment plants.
+Zebra mussels are capable of heavily colonizing hard and soft surfaces, including, docks, boats, break walls and beaches.
+These colonization are also responsible for clogging intake structures in power stations and water treatment plants.

 Zebra mussels are found throughout all the Great Lakes.
-They have also been found in the St. Lawrence River and north to Quebec city.
+They have also been found in the St. Lawrence River and some local rivers.

 Impacts of Zebra Mussels